unfoldingWord/wordAlignment/src/components/GroupMenu/README.md

     "strong": ["G00110"],
     "occurrence": 1
   },
-  "invalidated": false
+  "invalidated": false,

+  // these were automatically injected and may be overridden "groupId": "abraham",
+  "itemId": "gal 6:3",
+  "title": "gal 6:3"
 }
 ```

-> Note: Then menu item callback is performed before the progress is calculated.
+> Note: The menu item callback is performed before the progress is calculated.